felipeg48/pace-builder/README.md

 1. Run `pace build`.
 Notice the new `workshopGen` folder.
 This contains your new workshop.

-1. Run `pace serve`.
+1. ***Optional** Run `pace serve` to view your workshop.
 View local running site at http://localhost:1313

-1. For pushing to CF, Run `hugo -s workshopGen/ -d ../public` & then CF Push! `cf push -f manifest.yml`
+1. Run `pace push`.
+This will push your workshop to Pivotal Web Services.

 ## Notes

 1. Content is pulled from the [pace-workshop-content](https://github.com/Pivotal-Field-Engineering/pace-workshop-content) github repo.
 Feel free to add any content there that you can then use to build a workshop with `pace build`

 1. While `pace` will build a generic homepage for your workshop you can setup a custom one by supplying a markdown file via the `workshopHomepage` field in the `config.json` file.
 This is not required.

+1. `pace push` will automatically generate a random hostname for your workshop but you can specifiy a custom one with the use of the `workshopHostname` attribute inside your `config.json`.